meshtastic/enclosures/TTGO/T-Beam/M8N/K-TAC Rugged T-Beam Enclosure 1/README.md

 1x 1 or 2 mm carbon fiber sheet (Optional but recommended)

-8x M3 brass threaded inserts
+8x M3 brass threaded inserts (Not needed for the SLA resin printed version)

 ## Screws